ehammond247/intern-project-saving-form-data-to-csv-project/README.md

 ---

 ## Part 1: Contact Form and Saving Data to a CSV
+First start by forking this repo so that you can show your work.

 ### Step 1: Create the Contact Form
 1. Create an `index.html` file.